openvinotoolkit/geti-sdk/notebooks/README.md

    up the jupyter server and should take you to the jupyter web interface.

 ## Notebooks
-- **001 create_project** -- This notebook shows how to create a project from an existing dataset with images and annotations
+- **001 create_project** -- This notebook shows how to create a project, and explains the parameters that can be used to control the project properties.

+- **002 create_project_from_dataset** -- This notebook shows how to create a project
+  from an existing dataset, and upload images and annotations to it.

+- **003 upload_and_predict_image** -- This notebook shows how to upload an image to an existing project, and get a prediction for it